 For The Outlaws, it’s always been about the music.
 For more than 40 years, the Southern Rock legends have celebrated triumphs and endured tragedies to remain one of the most influential and best-loved bands of the genre.
 Today, The Outlaws have returned with new music, new focus and an uncompromising new mission: It’s about a band of brothers bound together by history, harmony and the road.
 It’s about a group that respects its own legacy while refusing to be defined by its past.
 But most of all, it’s about pride.

-It’s About Pride is the new album from The Outlaws, a record 4 years in the making and perhaps 20 or more in the waiting.
-And for original Outlaws vocalist/guitarist Henry Paul, it’s a hard-fought revival whose success can be measured in old fans and new music.
-“Because The Outlaws have been out of the public eye for so long, it’s almost like starting over,” he explains.
-“But because of the band’s history, we’re seeing this as a new chapter.
-We’ve written and recorded this album on our own terms, and we’re out to make a significant impression.
-What our fans loved then they still love now, but most of all, they recognize the heart and sincerity we put in our music.”
-For co-founding drummer Monte Yoho, the journey is both bittersweet and jubilant.
+It’s About Pride was also the title of the band’s acclaimed 2012 album, universally hailed as their victorious comeback.
+“Because The Outlaws had been out of the public eye for so long, it was almost like starting over,” original singer/songwriter/guitarist Henry Paul explains.
+“But because of the band’s history, we’re still seeing this as a new chapter.
+What our fans loved then is what they still love now, because we are just as good or even better than we were.”
+For co-founding drummer/songwriter Monte Yoho, the journey is both bittersweet and jubilant.
 “I still think about the friends we made when we first came into this industry, how we struggled to define this thing that became known as ‘Southern Rock’,” Yoho says.
-“This new album embodies all the things we shared musically and personally, as well as the relationships we have with our fans to this day.
-It’s about where we’ve been, where we’re going, and why we still love to do this.”
+“The Outlaws still embody all the things we shared musically and personally, most of all the relationship we have with our fans to this day.”

 For The Outlaws, it’s still about the music.
 And now more than ever, it’s about pride.